CrowdPower

 Personalizing Messages

 You can personalize the body of your emails with variables that use customer traits or automation trigger properties as inputs.
-CrowdPower uses Liquid — an open-source template language creating my Shopify — to customize your email body copy for each customer that receives it.
+CrowdPower uses — an open-source template language creating my Shopify — to customize your email body copy for each customer that receives it.
 In fact, you can use Liquid rules on pretty much any block of copy an automation action uses, including messages in Slack and Discord alerts.

 Our email builder, along with some text inputs include a "Variable" dropdown menu that can assist you in adding variables to your copy, but the Liquid template language is actually quite robust.
 There are a number of things you can do with the language, like add conditionals to your copy, or transform numbers with mathematical formulas.